mattermost/mattermost-developer-documentation/site/content/extend/plugins/community-plugin-marketplace.md

 2. The source code is available in a public git repository.
 3. There is a public issue or bug tracker for the plugin, which is linked in the plugin documentation and linked via `support_url` in the manifest.
 4. The plugin provides detailed usage documentation with at least one screenshot of the plugin in action, list of features and a development guide.
 This is typically a README file or a landing page on the web.
 The link to the documentation is set as `homepage_url` in the manifest.
 A great example is the [README of the GitHub plugin](https://github.com/mattermost/mattermost-plugin-github/blob/master/README.md).
-5. For every release a changelog has to be publish.
+5. For every release a changelog has to be published.
 The link to it is noted via `release_notes_url` in the manifest.
 6. The plugin has to be out of Beta and be released with at least v1.0.0.
 7. All configuration has to be possible using the UI of Mattermost.
 8. The plugin id defined in the manifest must not collide with the id of an existing plugin in the marketplace.
 It should follow [the naming convention](https://developers.mattermost.com/extend/plugins/manifest-reference/#id).